Editor’s note: This story was originally published in December 2019.

 “He caught that almost crystalline structure of the fairy tale that makes it easy to grasp but infinitely malleable and important for what it captures about psychology as well as culture,” she said.

-The story’s simple structure is key, according to Ray Dooley, a professor of acting and member of Carolina’s PlayMakers Repertory Company.
+The story’s simple structure is key, according to Ray Dooley, a professor emeritus of acting who began phased retirement in 2019 and a member of Carolina’s PlayMakers Repertory Company.
 Dooley has twice performed a one-man version of “A Christmas Carol” and played roles in larger productions, so he knows the story by heart.
 He compares the plot’s architecture to that of a house built on a strong foundation.

 “You can paint the house any color you want, but the house is always going to be there,” he said.
 “You can do most anything with it, and the foundation will support you, and result in some delightful alternatives.”